This article describes how to add authentication for a Discord account to a sign-up and sign-in flow in an external tenant.

 - Scope:

-scope in order to receive the ID token from the Azure function. - Response type:
+openid identify email.
+This scope field must contain theopenidscope in order to receive the ID token from the Azure function. - Response type:

 code